addymwenda12/MamaHub/README.md

 API documentation is available at `http://localhost:5000/api-docs` when the backend server is running.

 ## Frontend Structure

+Designs for the user interface are available at `https://www.figma.com/design/6riXBDQkMQLlLmfbAsAlh7/MamaHub?node-id=0-1&t=acKq8nyBvWIvGzFm-1`.

 The React.js frontend is organized as follows: